dlk3/xiccd-spec/README.md

 xiccd is used to enable the xfce4-color-settings tool in the XFCE desktop.
-This allows for simple configuration of the color profiles that the colord daemon loads for displays, printers and scanners attached to these systems.
+This allows for simple configuration of the color profiles that the colord daemon loads for displays attached to these systems.

 This project contains a SPEC file for building xiccd RPMs that can be used with the Fedora Linux distribution.
 It also contains the scripts